 We start this process by conducting a visual assessment of a building’s interior.
 Then, if the main concern is a mold presence, air samples will be collected in various areas of the building’s interior and exterior for comparison.
 If checking for Volatile Organic Compounds (VOCs), however, Farmer will utilize either a Thermo Fisher Phocheck 5000 or a MultiRAE 3000 device—depending on client preference—to check for the presence of a number of compounds.

 Lastly, Farmer will utilize an infrared thermography camera to visually inspect interior building components and assess the possibility of water intrusion.
 This process allows for a moisture map to be created before removing any contaminated materials in a non-intrusive manner.

 Farmer has experience in developing mold remediation protocols and identifying how to handle a variety of VOCs.
 If remediation is needed, Farmer will develop work procedures, address clearance criteria, and provide post-remediation assessment services to ensure that the airborne hazard is no longer present.

 When moisture invades the envelope of a structure, whether from a natural disaster or a minor water leak, and remains for a prolonged period, there is a high propensity for a mold problem to develop.
-Farmer utilizes an infrared thermography camera to visually inspect interior building components and areas known to be affected to determine the extent of the water intrusion without damage to the building substrates.
+Farmer utilizes an infrared thermography camera to visually inspect interior building components and areas known to be affected to determine the extent of the water intrusion without damage to the building substrates by identifying temperature differences that may indicate moisture.
 Before removing contaminated materials, Farmer creates a “moisture map” using non-intrusive methods, showing what materials need to be removed.

 Farmer Environmental Group is experienced in conducting Housing and Urban Development (HUD) mandated inspections in Child Occupied Facilities and Target Housing (pre-1978 structures), providing timely reporting with professional recommendations.

 Farmer Environmental Group utilizes Thermo-Niton X-ray Fluorescence (XRF) Analyzers during lead inspections.
 The Thermo-Niton XRF Analyzer is state-of-the-industry technology that allows our Licensed Lead Inspectors and Risk Assessors to obtain immediate results.